Record of Ragnarok: Anime

 In December 2020, it was announced that the series would receive an anime series adaptation produced by Warner Bros.
 Japan and animated by Graphinica.
 It is directed by Masao Ōkubo, with series composition by Kazuyuki Fudeyasu, character designs by Masaki Saito and music composed by Yasuharu Takanashi.
 Licensed by Netflix, the series premiered on June 17, 2021, on the streaming service.
 The opening theme is "Kamigami" (KAMIGAMI-神噛-), performed by Maximum the Hormone, while the ending theme is "Fukahi" (不可避), performed by SymaG.
 In North America, the first season has been licensed for home video release by Viz Media and was released on Blu-ray on April 4, 2023.

-In August 2021, it was announced that the series was renewed for a second season.
+In August 2021, it was announced that the series had been renewed for a second season.
 The main staff returned from the first season, with Yumeta Company producing the series alongside Graphinica, and Yuka Yamada writing the scripts alongside Fudeyasu.
 The season consists of 15 episodes, with the first 10 episodes premiering on January 26, 2023, and the remaining five releasing on July 12 of the same year.
 The opening theme is "Rude, Loose Dance" (ルードルーズダンス, Rūdo Rūzu Dansu), performed by Minami, while the ending theme is "Inori" (祈), performed by Masatoshi Ono.

-In March 2025, it was announced that the series was renewed for a third season.
-The season will feature a different staff from previous seasons.
-It will be animated by Yumeta Company and Maru Animation, and directed by Koichi Hatsumi, with Yasuyuki Mutō serving as the main writer, and Yōko Tanabe and Hisashi Kawashima as new character designers.
-Yasuharu Takanashi is returning to compose the music.
-The season is set to premiere on December 10, 2025.
+In March 2025, it was announced that the series had been renewed for a third season and featured a different staff than previous seasons.
+It was animated by Yumeta Company and Maru Animation, and directed by Koichi Hatsumi, with Yasuyuki Mutō serving as the main writer, and Yōko Tanabe and Hisashi Kawashima as new character designers.
+Yasuharu Takanashi returned to compose the music.
+The season premiered on December 10, 2025.
 The opening theme is "Dead or Alive", performed by Glay, while the ending theme is "Last Breath, Last Record", performed by Saori Hayami.

+In June 2026, it was announced that the series had been renewed for a fourth season.